Nylle/javaseq/README.md

 - Returns true if this Seq is empty, otherwise false.

 #### List::size()
-- Returns the number of items in this Seq. **Caution:** If the Seq is lazy, it will be fully realised.
+- Returns the number of items in this Seq. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### List::subList(fromIndex, toIndex)
 - Returns a new List of items from this Seq between fromIndex (inclusive) and toIndex (exclusive).